ucsd-ets/datahub-docker-stack/Documentation/images.md

 9. Push your fix.
 There could be many commits but should be only one push in a single fix attempt.
 A git push will trigger the pipeline again.
 10. Repeat steps 7-9 until the pipeline action passes.

-## Image Update Details
+## Image Update Details: About Image Tag

-- Every newly pushed images will get a git-hash stamp at the end of the tag (`ucsdets/datahub-base-notebook:2021.2-5f71d3b`)
+- The usage of a Docker image tag is very similar to the branch in a Github repo.
+Some common tag choices are "stable", "latest", "beta", "dev", etc.
+- And very naturally, we use the branch name and combine it with the "year.quarter" prefix to form our Docker image tag.
+A tag in this form gives us developers a clear idea of the time and purpose of a group of images.
+For example, `ucsdets/datascience-notebook:2021.2-update_pytorch`.
+- At the same time, we save the pain from finer-grained tag/identifier aiming to give a unique tag to each image we previously built.
+99% of the time, there is a 1-1 correspondence between a branch and a feature/debug update, and we need multiple build attempts before making things work.
+Thus, it's unnecessary to distinguish between images under the same branch.
 - The `FROM` statement in `Dockerfile` will include `ARG` in the image ref to support arbitary tags at run-time.
-This allows for fixating the Dockerfile while changing the base ref at any time.
+This allows for fixating the Dockerfile while constructing a "year.quater-<branch_name>" tag as `ARG` at run time.
-- When a dependent images gets its source updated, instead of building the base image again, only build the dependent image by changing the base ref to the old remote tag of the image and build from there.
+- When a child image gets its source updated, instead of building the base/parent image again, we only build the child image, if on the same branch, because the tag remains the same.
-- `stable` tags will be given to the latest built image in each image/plan for use in production.
+- `stable` tags will be given to the latest-built production-ready image in each image/plan for usage.
 This process is manually triggered with on Github Action.
 See [tag.yml](actions.md#tagyml)